blazejdolicki/CHEDAR/README.md

 Note: modify the path of the arguments in the batch scripts to match the files that were generated during the CONVDR steps.

-#### CONVDR
+#### ConvDR
-In the same there is also a script `all_convdr_kd_sequential.sh` that will do training, inference and compute results for our replication of CONVDR.
+In the same there is also a script `all_convdr_kd_sequential.sh` that will do training, inference and compute results for our replication of ConvDR.

 ## Scripts Structure